myned-ai/bonsai-connectors/README.md

 ## Set-Up

-We are using Python 3.8.3, you might need to use python3 command if you are running multyple versions.
+We are using Python 3.8.3, you might need to use python3 command if you are running multiple versions.

 You will need to create an account with Microsoft Bonsai.
 Follow instructions: https://docs.microsoft.com/en-us/bonsai/guides/account-setup